 – Always check if a straight wedding ring fits snugly against your engagement ring, if not, you may need to have a wedding ring custom made unless you are happy with slight gaps etc.

-- Best to keep the metal the same for both rings too so the colour remains the same.
+– Best to keep the metal same for both the rings so as the colour remains the same.

-- View a wedding ring on its own as you may not always want to wear your engagement ring.
-A curve or odd shaped wedding ring may look great with the engagement ring, but on its own may just look wrong!
+– View a wedding ring on your own as you may not always want to wear your engagement ring.
+A curve or odd shaped wedding ring may look great with the engagement ring, but it is your own choice to select what is the best

 6. Ring metal

 - Platinum or White Gold

 White Gold stays fresh and is a little lighter than platinum and needs to be rhodium plated every 12-18 months, this costs approx. €30.On the other hand, Platinum goes a dull greyish colour very quickly but is regarded as the strongest precious metal and most resistant to damage.
 Many jewellers will promote Platinum mainly due to the fact that there is a larger margin on this metal.

 Palladium is another option for people.
 It is again very similar to platinum and white gold.